 Encouraging your friend with severe depression to take care of themselves is also something you should do.
 If you are not healthy physically and mentally, you can’t be there fully for your loved one.
-Taking care of yourself is something you should do without the person who has severe depression.
+Taking care of yourself is something you should do without a person who has severe depression.
 You want to avoid practicing self-care activities only enjoyed by others.
 Whether you enjoy getting a massage or taking a day trip to the beach, figure out what makes you feel refreshed.

 Finally, helping someone with severe depression can feel rewarding at times and overwhelming at times.
 Remember, you do not have to take full responsibility for your loved one’s mental health.
-Set your own healthy boundaries and know when to reach out for additional help.
+Set your healthy boundaries and know when to reach out for additional help.
 Utilize the resources available to you both.